 The job search has never been an easy process.
 Nevertheless, together with social media, we have much more opportunities to make this challenge a lot easier.
-Besides, the Internet has opened various job search options none of us could think of before, such as resume and LinkedIn services, cover letter writing etc.
+Besides, the Internet has opened various job search options none of us could think of before, such as resume and LinkedIn services, cover letter writing, etc.

-No wonder that millions of the Internet users prefer LinkedIn or Indeed to daily newspaper job advertisements.
+No wonder that millions of Internet users prefer LinkedIn or Indeed to daily newspaper job advertisements.
 But here’s a thing: no one could be 100% sure whether he comes across real employers or online scammers.

 Real Fraud Story

-Sara Wade from St. Louis, MO, has lived through a very unpleasant experience with one of the so-called employer she had found on LinkedIn.
+Sara Wade from St. Louis, MO, has lived through a very unpleasant experience with one of the so-called employers she had found on LinkedIn.
 She informed ABC News that she had been using LinkedIn to search for a suitable job vacancy.
 In a while, she finally came across a “reputable” company.
 After sending her resume, she got a fake check for $2,400.

-As stated by experts, this is a typical way for scams to get money from their victims: first, they send a fake check with the instructions on how to send the money back.
+As stated by experts, this is a typical way for scams to get money from their victims: first, they send a fake check with instructions on how to send the money back.
 Calling this a “one-time fee”, frauds instruct victims to send them gift cards or make wire transfers.
 Sara couldn’t expect that she would get scammed on LinkedIn.
 She had a feeling that something was off.
 This is why she decided to call the bank and process the check.
 That’s how she learned that it was fake.
 Thankfully, by that time she hadn’t made a deposit yet.

-Fighting against Scams
+Fighting Against Scams

 The Federal Trade Commission admits these scams to be a great problem.
 The FTC representative Rhonda Perkins says that as technology develops, the ways people can get scammed develop as well.